pragmahq/sso/chrome/readme.md

 ## Overview

-Nexus, inspired by the central hub in[Demon's Souls](https://en.wikipedia.org/wiki/Demon%27s_Souls), serves as the centralized platform for internal Pragma users.
+Nexus, inspired by the central hub in [Demon's Souls](https://en.wikipedia.org/wiki/Demon%27s_Souls), serves as the centralized platform for internal Pragma users.
 This Next.js application provides essential functionality for our team members, streamlining their daily workflows and enhancing productivity.

 ## Key Features